listr2/listr2/README.md

 ```

 ### Skip a Task
-Skip is more less the same with enable when used at `Task` level.
+Skip is more or less the same with enable when used at `Task` level.
 But the main difference is it will always render the given task.
-If it is skipped it render it as skipped.
+If it is skipped it renders it as skipped.

 There are to main ways to skip a task.
 One is utilizing the `Task` so that instead of enabled it will show a visual output while the other one is inside the task.

-*Please pay attention to asynchronous operation while designing an context skipped task list since it does not await for any variable in the context.*
+*Please pay attention to asynchronous operation while designing a context skipped task list since it does not await for any variable in the context.*

 *Please refer to [examples section](examples/task-skip.example.ts) for more detailed and further examples.*